frequently asked questions

 I have already graduated can I upgrade?

-We also offer credit recovery if you wish to improve your mark in a class you have already taken.
+We also offer credit recovery classes if you wish to improve your mark in a class you have already taken.

 Will I have to come to Strathmore to write my exams?